This package contains art, text, or software code produced using generative AI.

 How to use

-Click the "Export Sheet" button in the window header of any character or creature sheet.
+Open the Character, Creature or Loot actor sheet from a token on the scene (see note below).
+Click the "Export Sheet" button in the window header of the sheet.

 This will open a preview window, showing options on the left and a preview of the character sheet on the right.